 On the right side, click the Edit button to get back to the editing screen for an individual content piece.
 Alternatively, click the drop-down button to access the Delete option.

-You can also make changes to multiple items at once by checking the little boxes on the left side and choosing an action from the drop-down menu above.
+You can also make changes to multiple items at once by checking the boxes on the left side and choosing an action from the drop-down menu above.

-10. Activate and Deactivate Default Modules
+12. Activate and Deactivate Default Modules

 Not all of the modules will be installed and active by default.
 To change that, simply tick the box in front and then scroll down and hit Install.
 The CMS will then take care of the rest.